(Site update: March 9, 2014)

 PROFESSION: Author; Assistant Professor at Western University, Faculty of Information and Media Studies; strategic planning consultant. (other jobs include book reveiwer, columnist)

-Married, four cats, lives in London, Canada
+Married, three cats, lives in London, Canada

 Institute of Network Cultures